One of those "TWILIGHT ZONE" moments ...

 The people I spoke to didn't even know there was a train track at the back of the fence.

-Perhaps the arrival of the train at that precise moment was a salute to my brother and his 40+ years of service to travelers.
+Perhaps the arrival of the train at that precise moment was a salute to my brother and his 40+ years of service to travellers.

 Or, maybe it was a subtle reminder to the rest of us.